miahangelato/ml-custom-dataset/README.md

-# 📊 Activity 2: Build a Custom Dataset and Train a Classifier
+# 📊 Activity 2: Build a Custom Dataset and Expose a Machine Learning API

 ## 🕒 Time: ~2 hours